|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 3 Early Stages of Life & Familial Structures During these Stages

 Satge #1 - Infancy

-These FAS infants become overwhelmed by stimuli and respond by crying, fidgeting, squinting, and other indications of agitation.
-This, I have found, is the most common manifestation of the damage done to the central nervous system and is one of the earliest indications for FAS.
+These FASD infants become overwhelmed by stimuli and respond by crying, fidgeting, squinting, and other indications of agitation.
+This, I have found, is the most common manifestation of the damage done to the central nervous system and is one of the earliest indications for FASD.
 Children who become frequently over stimulated have greater risks of secondary disabilities.

 Technique: Soothing Atmosphere